Arjuna winning former TT player V Chandrasekhar dies due to COVID complications | Sports-Games

 Raman, who was trained by Chandra, recalled his former coach as a very stylish and multi-talented player.

-The table tennis fraternity in Chennai condoled his death, saying that the sport had lost a legend.
+The table tennis fraternity in Chennai condoled his death, saying that the sport has lost a legend.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)